Santo Maris Oia Luxury Suites & Spa – Luxury, all-suite resort with 6 pools and the best spa in Santorini.

 Best Nearby Restaurants

 - Ammoudi Bay Restaurants: Each of these waterfront restaurants is phenomenal, offering the freshest fish on the island.
-The steep 17-minute walk down takes longer coming back up, but your waiter will be happy to call you a cab.
+The steep 15-minute walk down takes longer coming back up, but the waiter will be happy to call a cab.

 Best Nearby Bars and Breweries

 - Fino Cocktail Bar & Restaurant: The best cocktails in Santorini.
-Plus inspired, Mediterranean food, and an extensive wine list.
-6-minute walk.
+Plus, inspired Mediterranean food, and an extensive wine list.

 Best Nearby Cafes